gilek/bootstrap-gtreetable/README.md

 + `manyroots` (boolean) - define whether it's possible to create multiple nodes roots.

-+ `multiselect` (mixed) - define whether it's possible to indicate more then one node.
+//TODO + `selectLimit` (integer) - define whether it's possible to indicate more then one node.
 If value of parameter is number, then is possible to indicate exactly the same number of nodes.

 + `nodeIndent` (Integer) - Distance between node and its container.
 The value is multiplied, depending on node level.